-Treats cryopyrin-associated periodic syndromes (CAPS), tumor necrosis factor receptor associated periodic syndrome (TRAPS), hyperimmunoglobulin D syndrome (HIDS)/mevalonate kinase deficiency (MKD), familial Mediterranean fever (FMF), and systemic juvenile idiopathic arthritis (SJIA).
+Treats cryopyrin-associated periodic syndromes (CAPS), tumor necrosis factor receptor associated periodic syndrome (TRAPS), hyperimmunoglobulin D syndrome (HIDS)/mevalonate kinase deficiency (MKD), familial Mediterranean fever (FMF), and Still's disease, including adult-onset Still's disease (AOSD) and systemic juvenile idiopathic arthritis (SJIA).

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to canakinumab.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.

 - A nurse or other health provider will give you this medicine.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.